- Hardie Board Siding Costs

 - Price Range of James Hardie Siding

 - The Bottom Line About James Hardie Siding

 On average Hardie board siding costs $10 per square foot.
 For a 1,200 square foot exterior wall it would cost around $12,000 to install.
 However, it may be the last siding you install on the home in your lifetime, so it’s a smart choice for nearly any homeowner.

 James Hardie is one of the most well-known names on the market, known especially for their cement backer board.
-As you’d expect, their siding is also made of cement.
 Mixed with wood pulp and other organic materials, it’s called fiber cement and it’s the only siding material Hardie carries.
 Fiber cement offers benefits in terms of its appearance–it comes in a wider variety of intense color schemes and the wood pulp mixed in gives the boards a more natural, woodgrain texture.
 Read on to help you decide if James Hardie siding is right for your home.

 Products Available by James Hardie Siding

 Hardie siding comes in vertical, lap board, and shingle designs that are made from fiber cement, rather than vinyl.
 Fiber cement typically has a slightly more natural look than vinyl.
 It’s made from wood pulp and cement molded to match the look of a wood board or shake, rather than plastic.
 However, there are some contractors and home builders who will tell you they’re skeptical of the material since it hasn’t been on the market as long.

 In addition to the traditional styles, Hardie offers an Artisan collection with thicker board widths and deeper shadow lines which they say add to the historical accuracy of a home.